 - Adam Matthews, Chief Responsible Investment Officer, Church of England Pensions Board; and Chair, Transition Pathway Initiative

-These keynote presentations will be part of three days of live discussions mostly timetabled to be broadcast between 1pm - 5pm BST (8am - 12 noon EST) - see the draft agenda of themes.
+These keynote presentations formed be part of three days of live discussions - see the 2021 agenda.